theonize/rediscovering_the_bible/episode/zimrat/Criteria.md

-Max-Score 30
+Max-Score 12

 1. What is the central doctrine espoused by the song?
 3 max
   - 3pt ~ it is central Christian dogma
-  - 2pt ~ it is important
+  - 2pt ~ it is an important doctrine
-  - 1pt ~ it is tradition/secondary
+  - 1pt ~ it is a traditional/secondary belief
-  - 0pt ~ not really doctrinal but could apply to/from God
+  - 0pt ~ doesn't espouse belief but could apply to/from God
-  - -5pt ~ the central message is not biblical
+  - -5pt ~ the central message is unbiblical

 2. Does it mention the God of the Bible?
 2 max
   - 2pt ~ yes, directly